by Ian Khan | Jul 23, 2024 | Uncategorized

 Dr. Lucy Hawkes: An expert on animal movements, Dr. Hawkes uses advanced telemetry techniques, such as satellite and archival tracking, to uncover the mysteries of migratory patterns in various species.

-Dr. Tanya Berger-Wolf: As a computational ecologist, she co-founded Wildbook, a software platform uses AI and to identify individual animals photographs, helping in population tracking.
+Dr. Tanya Berger-Wolf: As a computational ecologist, she co-founded Wildbook, a software platform that uses AI and computer vision to identify individual animals through photographs, helping in population tracking.

 Dr. Meredith Palmer: She has been instrumental in integrating technology with wildlife research, using trail cameras and other remote sensing tech to study predator-prey interactions in various ecosystems.

-Martin Wikelski: As the of the Max Planck Institute for Ornithology, he leads the ICARUS initiative, which uses satellite technology to track animals worldwide, providing vast data for migration and behavior studies.
+Martin Wikelski: As the director of the Max Planck Institute for Ornithology, he leads the ICARUS initiative, which uses satellite technology to track small animals worldwide, providing vast data for migration and behavior studies.

 Ollie Wearn: Known for his work with the ZSL’s (Zoological Society of London) Instant Wild project, Wearn has been pivotal in leveraging camera trap images and citizen scientists for monitoring wildlife.